-Chosen can be translated to “left behind” or “forgotten way”.
-Tea farmers harvest leaves from and old abandoned tea field that has reverted back to it's wild state, and process the tea leaves using traditional techniques that impart a unique flavor while maintaining the essence of the wild leaves.
+Chosan can be translated as "left behind" or "forgotten way".
+Tea farmers harvest leaves from an old abandoned tea field that has reverted back to its wild state, and process the tea leaves using traditional techniques that impart a unique flavor while maintaining the essence of the wild leaves.

 3-4 weeks prior to harvesting the leaves, the farmers shade the leaves (and the ground around the trees) in order to change the chemistry of the plant, causing the tea plant to produce substantially more nutrients.

-The Chosan preperation method imparts tearing the leaves in a specific way to reduce energy loss in the leaf, giving the leaves a "shredded" look.
+The Chosan preparation method imparts tearing the leaves in a specific way to reduce energy loss in the leaf, giving the leaves a "shredded" look.

-You simply have to taste this tea to apprciate its complexity and mood enhancing qualities.
+You simply have to taste this tea to appreciate its complexity and mood enhancing qualities.